solstice333/ArduinoThreads/README.md

 1. Double check the build command for the "program" target and make sure the -P argument points to the correct device/serial port

+2. There is instability in running only one thread due to the nature of how get_next_thread() works, in that if that single thread goes to sleep, get_next_thread() will return ETHREAD with the assumption that there are no threads to run.
+One resolution to this is to create a filler thread that just spins until the sleeping thread wakes up.